Aswan High Dam

-The Aswan Dam, or Aswan High Dam, is one of the world's largest embankment dams, which was built between 1960 and 1970 across the Nile in Aswan, Egypt.
-The project was developed by the military regime that took power following the 1952 Egyptian revolution, to better control flooding, provide increased water storage for irrigation and generate hydroelectricity, the dam was seen as pivotal to the country's industrialization plans.
-Like the earlier implementation, the High Dam has had a significant effect on the economy and culture of Egypt.
+The Aswan High Dam, often called simply Aswan Dam, was built between 1960 and 1970 across the Nile in Aswan, Egypt.
+One of the world's largest embankment dams, it was developed by the Egyptian government with the help of the Soviet Union to control flooding, increase water storage for irrigation, and generate hydroelectricity.
+The dam was seen as pivotal to the country's industrialization plans.
+Like the Aswan Low Dam, which had been completed in 1902, the High Dam has changed the economy and culture of Egypt.

-When it was completed, it was the tallest earthen dam in the world, surpassing the Chatuge Dam in the United States.
-The dam, which created the Lake Nasser reservoir, was built 7 km upstream of the Aswan Low Dam, which had been completed in 1902 and was already at its maximum utilization.
+When the Aswan High Dam was completed, it was the tallest earthen dam in the world, surpassing the Chatuge Dam in the United States.
+It created the Lake Nasser reservoir.

-With the old dam in place, the annual flooding of the Nile during late summer had continued to pass largely unimpeded down the valley from its East African drainage basin.
+It was built 7 km upstream of the Low Dam, which was built in 1902 to regulate the annual flooding of the Nile during late summer.
 These floods brought high water with natural nutrients and minerals that annually enriched the fertile soil along its floodplain and delta; this predictability had made the Nile valley ideal for farming since ancient times.
 However, this natural flooding varied, since high-water years could destroy the whole crop, while low-water years could create widespread drought and consequently famine.
-Both these events had continued to occur periodically.
+The Low Dam's relatively small capacity meant water continued to pass largely unimpeded down the valley from its East African drainage basin, so floods and droughts continues.

-As Egypt's population grew and technology increased, both a desire and the ability developed to completely control the flooding, and thus both protect and support farmland and its economically important cotton crop.
+As Egypt's population grew and technology increased, the desire and the ability developed to completely control the flooding, and thus both protect and support farmland and its economically important cotton crop.
 With the greatly increased reservoir storage provided by the High Aswan Dam, the floods could be controlled and the water could be stored for later release over multiple years.

 The Aswan Dam was designed by Nikolai Aleksandrovich Malyshev of the Moscow-based Hydroproject Institute.
-Designed for both irrigation and power generation, the dam incorporates a number of relatively new features, including a very deep grout curtain below its base.
+Designed for both irrigation and power generation, the dam incorporates a number of features that were relatively new in the 1960s, including a very deep grout curtain below its base.
 Although the reservoir will eventually silt in, even the most conservative estimates indicate the dam will give at least 200 years of service.

 Construction history

-The earliest recorded attempt to build a dam near Aswan was in the 11th century, when the Arab polymath and engineer Ibn al-Haytham (known as Alhazen in the West) was summoned to Egypt by the Fatimid Caliph, Al-Hakim bi-Amr Allah, to regulate the flooding of the Nile, a task requiring an early attempt at an Aswan Dam.
+The earliest recorded attempt to build a dam near Aswan was in the 11th century, when the Arab polymath and engineer Ibn al-Haytham (known as Alhazen in the West) was summoned to Egypt by the Fatimid Caliph Al-Hakim bi-Amr Allah to regulate the flooding of the Nile, a task requiring an early attempt at an Aswan Dam.
 After his field work convinced him of the impracticality of this scheme, and fearing the Caliph's anger, he feigned madness.
 He was kept under house arrest from 1011 until al-Hakim's death in 1021, during which time he wrote his influential Book of Optics.